Codecademy/docs/content/matplotlib/concepts/pyplot/terms/pie/pie.md

 ---
 Title: '.pie()'
-Description:  'Creates a pie chart of array x.'
+Description: 'Creates a pie chart based on a given array of values.'
 Subjects:
   - 'Data Science'
   - 'Data Visualization'